syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Form Fields.md

 {% highlight vbnet %}
 [VB]

-'Load the template document
+'Loads the template document

 Dim document As New WordDocument("Checkbox.docx")

-'Iterate through paragraph items
+'Iterates through paragraph items

 For Each item As ParagraphItem In document.LastParagraph.ChildEntities